Last updated January 2020 | Words and photos by Vietnam Coracle

 Route: M’Drak to Ayun Pa (via Ea Ly) | Distance: 110km [MAP]

 Just north of M’Drak, take a turn due northeast at an intersection on QL26.
 This incongruous turning marks the beginning of the central section of the Truong Son Dong Road.
 From this point on it will lead you across plateaus, over mountains, and through jungles for over 500km, and most of it will be deserted: a whole new road through the middle of the Central Highlands almost all to yourself.
-In its current state it’s about 90% complete: from M’Drak to beyond the Que Binh intersection, in Quang Nam Province.
-But, when it’s finished, it will continue for another 50km or so, all the way to Thanh My, on the Ho Chi Minh Road (QL14).
+In its current state it’s about 95% complete: rideable all the way from M’Drak to Thanh My, in Quang Nam Province.
 This road is so new, in fact, that parts of it are not yet marked on any maps, including Google Maps (although I’m sure this will change very soon).

 Ploughing north from M’Drak to the intersection with QL29, parts of this section of the Truong Son Dong Road, are made of large concrete slabs (much like the Western Ho Chi Minh Road), but other parts are smooth tarmac.
 It’s an undulating route, rolling up and down steep slopes covered in coffee, sugar cane, eucalyptus and rubber plantations.
 The riding is excellent and the scenery is very pretty as the road soars through Ea So Nature Reserve, with large stands of jungle and mountain rivers – great for a refreshing dip if the weather’s warm.
 Even in bad weather, it’s a thrilling stretch of road.